 - 1. What is the name of your certifying State official?
-Luis D. García Fraga, Esq. - 2.
+Mr. Luis D. García Fraga, Esq. - 2.
 What is the title of your certifying State offical?
-Chairman - 3.
+Chairman TPSB - 3.
 What are the phone # and email address of your State official?
-(787)756-1919 ext.1000
+(787) 756-1919 ext.
+1000 ldgarcia@csp.pr.gov

-The State affirmatively accepts the compatibility certification declaration written below by s electing 'yes'.
+The State affirmatively accepts the compatibility certification declaration written below by selecting 'yes'.

-Yes

-No